Chapter 8. Validation and Diagnostics

 <editor>Connor, Francis X.</editor>, ed. <title level="m">Venus and Adonis</title>.
 By <author>William Shakespeare</author>. <title level="m">The New Oxford Shakespeare</title>.
 Ed. <editor>Gary Taylor</editor>, <editor>John Jowett</editor>, <editor>Terri Bourus</editor>, and <editor>Gabriel Egan</editor>. <pubPlace>Oxford</pubPlace>: <publisher>Oxford University Press</publisher>, <date>2016</date>.
 639–672.
 WSB <idno type="WSB">aaag2304</idno>.</bibl>

 When files were converted from IML to TEI, some special characters were not transformed into TEI.
-These characters were not recognized in the transformation, and so flag a diagnostic for us to resolve as part of remediation.
+These characters were not recognized in the transformation, and so we wrote a diagnostic to identify characters that need to be remediated manually.

-To resolve this diagnostic, open the file that the old IML character is in and search for it using Ctrl+F (Cmd+F on Mac).
+To resolve this diagnostic, open the file containing the old IML character search for it using Ctrl+F (Cmd+F on Mac).
 Check the transcription agains the facsimile of the text and add the correct character.
 For information on encoding glyphs and ligatures in TEI, see Encode Glyphs and Ligatures in Semi-Diplomatic Transcriptions.

 Files Containing TEI <persName> Elements without @ref Attributes Diagnostic

-LEMDO uses the <persName> element to identify people.
-In order to identify them, we put a @ref attribute on <persName> linking to either PERS1 (for contributors to LEMDO) or PROS1 (for historical people).
+LEMDO uses the <persName> element to tag people’s names in metadata and primary texts.
+In order to identify the person, we put a @ref attribute on <persName> linking to either PERS1 (for contributors to LEMDO) or PROS1 (for historical people).
 Our processor cannot do anything with a <persName> element that has no @ref attribute.
 This diagnostic finds instances of <persName> elements with no @ref attribute.

 To resolve this diagnostic, add @ref attributes to all <persName> elements.
 If the person is a LEMDO contributor, give @ref a value of pers: followed by the person’s xml:id as given in PERS1.
 If the person is historical, give @ref a value of pros: followed by the person’s xml:id as given in PROS1.
 If the person does not already have an xml:id in PERS1 or PROS1, contact the LEMDO team to add one.